EMPRESS. XV. A New Determination of the Primordial Helium Abundance Suggesting a Moderately Low $Y_\mathrm{P}$ Value: Result

 \cite{Peimbert_2007} have discussed the largest systematics in $\Yp$ determination is the collisional excitation of H \textsc{i} lines, which is estimated to be $\Delta \Yp = \pm0.0015$.
 To assess possible systematics arising from the different atomic data, we conduct {\tt\string YMCMC} analysis using different collision strength data from the default one \citep{Anderson+2002}.
 We use collision strength from CHIANTI atomic database \citep{Dere+1997, Young+2016}.
 In this case, we obtain

 This $\yp$ value yields

-We find that this $\Yp$ value is lower than the fiducial result of $\Yp=\err{0.2387}{0.0036}{0.0031}$ (Equation \eqref{eq:Yp_fiducial}) by 0.0005, which is not dominant compared to the current statistical uncertainty.
+We find that this $\Yp$ value is lower than the fiducial result of $\Yp=\err{0.2402}{0.0040}{0.0040}$ (Equation \eqref{eq:Yp_fiducial}) by 0.0017, which is comparable to the systematic uncertainty estimated in \cite{Peimbert_2007}, and is not dominant compared to the current statistical uncertainty.

 \citet{Matsumoto+2022} allow $c(\mathrm{H}\beta)$, $a_\mathrm{H}$, $a_\mathrm{He}$, and $\tau_\mathrm{He}$ to take negative values to avoid systematic errors. \citet{Matsumoto+2022} claim that the observed flux ratios are scattered around the ``true" flux ratios by statistical uncertainties, and that the best-fit parameters are also scattered around the ``true" parameter values reproducing the ``true" flux ratios.
 For example, the physical parameters of $c(\mathrm{H}\beta),~a_\mathrm{H},~ a_\mathrm{He}$, and $\tau_\mathrm{He}$ should have positive values.
 However, if the "true" values of these parameters are positive but close to zero, their best-fit values can be negative by statistical uncertainties.
-If the prior distributions are limited to the positive values, the average values of the best-fit parameters of the galaxies can be biased to a large positive value significantly beyond the statistical uncertainties.
+If the prior distributions are limited to the positive values, the best-fit parameters as determined by the median values can be biased to a large positive value significantly beyond the statistical uncertainties.
 To assess the impact of the choice of the priors, we also conduct {\tt\string YMCMC} fitting allowing the negative values for these parameters and derive $\Yp$.
 The He and O abundances are shown in Figure \ref{fig:linearfit_negativeprior}.
 In this case, we find

 This $\yp$ value converts to